The refined class number formula for Drinfeld modules: A construction of non-abelian Stickelberger elements

 For any element $x$ of either of the above rings, let us write $x_i$ for the $i$-component of its image in the right-hand side.
-We also denote by $e_{11}^{i}\in M_{n_i}(R_i)$ the matrix with 1 in position $(1,1)$ and zeros elsewhere.
+We denote by $e_{11}^{i}\in M_{n_i}(R_i)$ the matrix with 1 in position $(1,1)$ and zeros elsewhere, and regard it as an element of $B[G]$ through (\ref{matrixdecomp}).

 We may now provide definitions of reduced determinants and of non-commutative Fitting ideals, the latter of which we follow \cite[Def.
 1]{jn} of Johnston and Nickel for.